dnagir/pakunok/README.md

-# Pakunok - all common assets that you need for Rails 3.1
+# Pakunok - common assets that you need for Rails 3.1

-Pakunok contains a set of prepackaged assets so that you can easily include those into you Rails 3.1 application with assets pipeline.
+_Pakunok_ contains a set of prepackaged assets that you can easily include into you Rails 3.1 application (using assets pipeline).

 The list of the assets included (you can reference then using the name below prefixed with `pakunok/`: